strapi/documentation/docusaurus/docs/cloud/advanced/upload.md

 :::
 ## Configuration

-Configuring a third-party upload provider for use with Strapi Cloud requires three steps:
+Configuring a third-party upload provider for use with Strapi Cloud requires four steps:

 1. Install the provider plugin in your local Strapi project.
 2. Configure the provider in your local Strapi project.
+3. Configure the Security Middleware in your local Strapi project.
-3. Add environment variables to the Strapi Cloud project.
+4. Add environment variables to the Strapi Cloud project.

 ### Install the Provider Plugin
 Using either `npm` or `yarn`, install the provider plugin in your local Strapi project as a package dependency by following the instructions in the respective entry for that provider in the [Marketplace](https://market.strapi.io/providers).